capmeth/acid/docsite/docs/integration/components.md

 }
 ```

-Using the above configuration, we can now use `<Clip>` in markdown.
+Using the above configuration, we can now use `<Clip>` in a markdown document.

 ```md
 You can click <Clip>this string of text</Clip> to copy it to the clipboard.